 AB -2975 (Friedman, D-Glendale) is introduced.
-It would include in the California wild and scenic river system any national wild and scenic river not already in the California system if Congress de-designates such river or the Congress or the President by statute or executive order weakens the protections in the National Wild and Scenic Rivers Act enjoyed by these rivers from adverse effects of water resources projects.386 Amendments on the Assembly floor make the Secretarial designation discretionary, applies the statute only to national wild and scenic rivers designated before January 1, 2018, and sunsets such Secretarial designations and the power to do so on December 31, 2025.387 It is passed out of the State Assembly on May 31 and the California Senate on August 9, 2018.
-388 Governor Edmund G. "Jerry" Brown Jr. (D-CA) signs the measure on August 27, 2018 (§ 5093.71).389
+It would include in the California wild and scenic river system any national wild and scenic river not already in the California system if Congress de-designates such river or the Congress or the President by statute or executive order weakens the protections in the National Wild and Scenic Rivers Act enjoyed by these rivers from adverse effects of water resources projects.
+403 Amendments on the Assembly floor make the Secretarial designation discretionary, applies the statute only to national wild and scenic rivers designated before January 1, 2018, and sunsets such Secretarial designations and the power to do so on December 31, 2025.
+404 It is passed out of the State Assembly on May 31 and the California Senate on August 9, 2018.
+405 Governor Edmund G. "Jerry" Brown Jr. (D-CA) signs the measure on August 27, 2018 (§ 5093.71).
+406 administration) issued a "Secretarial Determination for Commencement of Construction" regarding the Shasta Dam raise and proposed to sign up cost-sharing partners for the Shasta Dam raise (the raise is illegal under provisions of the California Wild and Scenic Rivers Act) and begin construction in 2019.408 WIIN projects are required to comply with state and federal law.409 The Administration does not notify Congress that such construction would be out of compliance with these WIIN provisions, although, as noted earlier in this chronology, the U.S. Bureau of Reclamation's 2015 final EIS determined that the project would be "in conflict" with state law.410

-In January, contrary to provisions390 of the Water Infrastructure Improvements for the Nation Act of 2016 (WIIN), the Donald J. Trump Administration (45th presidential administration) issued a "Secretarial Determination for Commencement of Construction" regarding the Shasta Dam raise and proposed to sign up cost-sharing partners for the Shasta Dam raise (the raise is illegal under provisions of the California Wild and Scenic Rivers Act) and begin construction in 2019.391 WIIN projects are required to comply with state and federal law.392 The Administration does not notify Congress that such construction would be out of compliance with these WIIN provisions, although, as noted earlier in this chronology, the U.S. Bureau of Reclamation's 2015 final EIS determined that the project would be "in conflict" with state law.393 share the costs of the enlargement."
-394 On March 9, the San Luis and Delta Mendota Water Authority (SLDMWA) board of directors authorized staff to send a letter to Reclamation stating the following, in part, "the Water Authority is willing to consider becoming a local partner, entering into an MOU and ultimately a formal agreement for the sharing of costs for the Shasta Dam and Reservoir Enlargement."
-395 No formal agreement has been reached as of the date of this memo.
+In January, contrary to provisions407 of the Water Infrastructure Improvements for the Nation Act of 2016 (WIIN), the Donald J. Trump Administration (45th presidential

+On February 20, the Board of Directors of the Westlands Water District "authorize the General Manager or his designee to submit a request to the Secretary of the Interior for the enlargement of Shasta Dam and Reservoir, indicating a willingness to potentially share the costs of the enlargement."
+On March 9, the San Luis and Delta Mendota Water Authority (SLDMWA) board of directors authorized staff to send a letter to Reclamation stating the following, in part, "the Water Authority is willing to consider becoming a local partner, entering into an MOU and ultimately a formal agreement for the sharing of costs for the Shasta Dam and Reservoir Enlargement."
+No formal agreement has been reached as of the date of this memo.